-This fat free moist tea loaf is quite possibly the easiest cake you will ever make.
-Seriously, you just soak the fruit overnight.
-The next morning stir in a beaten egg and flour and that's it.
-In the oven.
-Done.
-I make this Tea Loaf about once a week as it's so handy.
+I make this Tea Bread Loaf about once a week as it's so handy.
 I love the fact that after soaking the fruit, I can make it in just 5 minutes!
 Like all dried fruit cakes, it also keeps well for several weeks, although it never lasts that long in my house.

 What is a Tea Loaf?

-A tea loaf is a traditional British fruit cake, sometimes also called Irish Tea Loaf.
+A Tea Loaf is a traditional British fruit cake, sometimes also called Irish Tea Loaf or Tea Bread Loaf.
 It's made with dried mixed fruit such as sultanas, raisins and candied peel and moistened with black tea.
 I think this is why we consider it a traditional British cake.
 We do all love our tea!
 Some recipes will call for Earl Grey, which will give it a distinct flavour, but any black tea will do.
-Just use your usual brew.

 The dried fruit is soaked in the tea overnight.
 This makes the cake nice and moist and plumps up the fruit.
-Just pour over enough tea to cover the fruit.
-I've given a guide in the recipe of 150ml of tea, but actually I never measure it.
-You also don't need to pour off any of the tea that remains the next morning.
-The cake will cook for about 1 hour and 10 minutes.
+Pour over enough tea to just cover the fruit.
+I've given a guide in the recipe of 150ml of tea.
+You don't need to pour off any of the tea that remains the next morning.
+The dried fruit will have absorbed some of the tea, but not all.
+Cook for about 1 hour and 10 minutes.
 If it is very moist, it may need a little longer.
 You will know if the cake is cooked properly by sticking a fork into the middle of your cake.
 If the fork comes out clean, your tea loaf is cooked.
-Traditionally, a fruit tea loaf like this would be served for Afternoon tea, with, you guessed it, a nice cup of tea.

 You'll need a 2lb loaf tin and loaf tin liner.
 I have made this cake so many times that I would say this is a great investment.
 Making your own cakes is cheaper than buying from a shop and also avoids the plastic.
 If you don't have loaf tin liners, you can use grease proof paper, but not foil.
 Foil conducts heat and will make the outside of your fruit cake quite dry.
 This tea loaf recipe will make 10 - 12 servings.